alecthegeek/alecthegeek.github.io/_posts/2019-05-28-stuctures-with-embedded-types.markdown

 }
 ```

-As an aside, not only do we get some notational convenience
+Not only do we get some notational convenience
-my using anonymous fields, we can get simpler json objects
+by using anonymous fields, we can get flatter json objects
-of we serialise our data structures.
+when we serialise our data structures.
 You will notice
 that the above examples have json annotations.
 So
 if I use ``"encoding/jon"`` module when we can get nice
 flat json object.